thass0/liz/README.md

 ## 🪂 Deployment

+> The following deployment strategy will work if you didn't make any changes to the code in this repository.
+If you did, please refer to the development section to make sure that your deployment compiles.

 Liz is built using Shuttle.
 To deploy it, you need to have [`cargo-shuttle` set up correctly](https://docs.shuttle.rs/getting-started/installation).

 Deploying on Shuttle is super easy.
 First, you have to set up a new bot application on Discord and generate a token for it.
 My instance uses the following permission integer, which allows Liz to use most text chat capabilities: `534723946560`.
 Additionally, you need the guild (server) ID of the server that you intend to use Liz on.